 Joseph Moog

-Nominated for a 2016 Grammy and awarded with major prizes such as the 2015 Gramophone Classical Music Award, the 2014 International Classical Music Award for "Instrumentalist of the Year," and the 2012 International Classical Music Award, Joseph Moog possesses the rare gift of combining exquisite virtuosity with expressive, profound, and intelligent musicality.
-As a master of both established and rare or forgotten repertoire, the young performer has earned a worldwide reputation, also for his own compositions and transcriptions.
+Nominated for a Grammy in 2016 and recipient of prestigious awards such as the 2015 Gramophone Classical Music Award, the 2014 International Classical Music Award for "Instrumentalist of the Year," and the 2012 International Classical Music Award, Joseph Moog possesses the rare gift of combining exquisite virtuosity with an expressive, profound, and intelligent musicality.
+A master of both standard and rare or forgotten repertoire, the young performer has made a name for himself worldwide, also renowned for his own compositions and transcriptions.

-The 2018/2019 season saw numerous highlights, including appearances with the Detroit Symphony Orchestra under Matthias Pintscher, at the Philharmonie Luxembourg with Saint-Saens' 5th Piano Concerto, at the Royal Albert Hall in London with the Royal Philharmonic Orchestra and Rachmaninoff's 2nd Piano Concerto, with the New Japan Philharmonic with Brahms' 2nd Piano Concerto under Lawrence Foster in the Sumida Triphony Hall in Tokyo, at 'Piano aux Jacobins' in Toulouse and at the Music Festival in Gdansk.
+The 2018/2019 season featured numerous highlights, including performances with the Detroit Symphony Orchestra under Matthias Pintscher, Saint-Saens' Piano Concerto No. 5 at the Philharmonie Luxembourg, Rachmaninoff's Piano Concerto No. 2 at the Royal Albert Hall in London, Brahms' Piano Concerto No. 2 with the New Japan Philharmonic under Lawrence Foster at the Sumida Triphony Hall in Tokyo, 'Piano aux Jacobins' in Toulouse, and the Music Festival in Gdansk.

-The 2018/2019 season saw numerous highlights, including appearances with the Detroit Symphony Orchestra under Matthias Pintscher, at the Philharmonie Luxembourg with Saint-Saens' 5th Piano Concerto, at the Royal Albert Hall in London with the Royal Philharmonic Orchestra and Rachmaninoff's 2nd Piano Concerto, with the New Japan Philharmonic with Brahms' 2nd Piano Concerto under Lawrence Foster in the Sumida Triphony Hall in Tokyo, at 'Piano aux Jacobins' in Toulouse and at the Music Festival in Gdansk.
+The 2018/2019 season featured numerous highlights, including performances with the Detroit Symphony Orchestra under Matthias Pintscher, Saint-Saens' Piano Concerto No. 5 at the Philharmonie Luxembourg, Rachmaninoff's Piano Concerto No. 2 at the Royal Albert Hall in London, Brahms' Piano Concerto No. 2 with the New Japan Philharmonic under Lawrence Foster at the Sumida Triphony Hall in Tokyo, 'Piano aux Jacobins' in Toulouse, and the Music Festival in Gdansk.

-An important focus is the young artist's extensive discography, for which he has received outstanding reviews from the international press as well as numerous awards.
-In 2017, he recorded Johannes Brahms's Piano Concerto No. 2 and Richard Strauss's Burlesque with the Deutsche Radio Philharmonie under the direction of Nicholas Milton.
-In November 2018, he released a recording of the complete Études by Claude Debussy and Maurice Ravel's 'Gaspard de la Nuit'.
+A significant highlight is the young artist's extensive discography, for which he has received numerous awards and outstanding reviews from the international press.
+In 2017, he recorded Johannes Brahms's Piano Concerto No. 2 and Richard Strauss's Burleske with the German Radio Philharmonic under the direction of Nicholas Milton.
+This was followed in November 2018 by his recording of the complete Études by Claude Debussy and Maurice Ravel's 'Gaspard de la Nuit'.

-His long-awaited solo album, "Between Heaven and Hell," featuring the sonatas and legends of Franz Liszt, was released in October 2019.
-Joseph Moog earned his reputation as a soloist through concerts in the legendary Master Pianists series at the Concertgebouw Amsterdam, the International House of Music Moscow, the New Ross Piano Festival, and the La Roque d'Anthéron Festival.
+In October 2019, his long-awaited solo album 'Between Heaven and Hell', featuring the sonatas and legends of Franz Liszt, was released.
+Joseph Moog established his reputation as a soloist through concerts in the legendary Master Pianists series at the Concertgebouw Amsterdam, the International House of Music Moscow, the New Ross Piano Festival, and the La Roque d'Anthéron Festival, among others.

-He has performed extensively in the USA, including at the Frick Collection in New York City, the Gilmore International Piano Series, the Portland Piano International, the Washington Performing Arts Society, the Vancouver Recital Society, and the Miami International Piano Festival.
-Joseph Moog maintains an extensive concert repertoire that has brought him to perform with major orchestras around the world.
+He has performed extensively in the USA, including at the Frick Collection in New York City, the Gilmore International Piano Series, Portland Piano International, the Washington Performing Arts Society, the Vancouver Recital Society, and the Miami International Piano Festival.
+Joseph Moog maintains a broad concert repertoire that has brought him together with leading orchestras worldwide.

 Orquesta Sinfonica de Cordoba, the Northwest German Philharmonic, the OrquestaCiudad de Granada, Tel Aviv Soloist Ensemble, the Limburg Symfonie Orkest Maastricht,Georges Ensecu Philharmonic, Kymi Sinfonietta, Armenia Philharmonic Orchestra, Istanbul

-Devlet Senfoni Orkestrasi, Orchestra Sinfonica di Roma, Orquestra Sinfônica do Teatro NacionalBrasilia, Brazilian Symphony Orchestra (Rio de Janeiro), Mikkelin Kaupunginorkesteri, OrquestaSinfonica de la UANL and others
+Devlet Senfoni Orkestrasi, Orchestra Sinfonica di Roma, Orquestra Sinfônica do Teatro NacionalBrasilia, Brazilian Symphony Orchestra (Rio de Janeiro), Mikkelin Kaupunginorkesteri, OrquestaSinfonica de la UANL and vam

-His concert tours regularly take him to other European countries, near and farEast as well as to Russia and North and South America.Chamber music occupies a central place in his performances and recordings, asCellist of the Trio Bamberg and in collaboration with numerous colleagues such as PinchasZukerman, Martin Stadfeld, Fazil Say, Friedemann Eichhorn, Hagai Shaham, Vadim Gluzman, demFine Arts Quartet, Orion Quartet, Gil Sharon, Rainer Honeck.
-He performs with them infamous halls such as the Berlin Philharmonie, the Concertgebouw Amsterdam, De Doelen inRotterdam, the Wigmore Hall in London and the Prinzregententheater in Munich, KonzerthausBerlin and much more
+His concert tours regularly take him to other European countries, near and far.East, as well as to Russia and North and South America.Chamber music occupies a central place in his performances and recordings, asCellist of the Trio Bamberg and in collaboration with numerous colleagues such as PinchasZukerman, Martin Stadfeld, Fazil Say, Friedemann Eichhorn, Hagai Shaham, Vadim Gluzman, demFine Arts Quartet, Orion Quartet, Gil Sharon, Rainer Honeck.
+He performs with them infamous halls such as the Berlin Philharmonie, the Concertgebouw Amsterdam, De Doelen inRotterdam, Wigmore Hall in London and the Prinzregent Theatre in Munich, KonzerthausBerlin and so on

 Kai Adomeit

-In addition to the continuation of the cycle of two- and four-hand piano works by FranzSchubert, he is currently preparing for the Beethoven Year2020 and the upcoming performances of the 32 piano sonatas and the entire
+In addition to continuing the cycle of two- and four-hand piano works by FranzSchubert's, he is currently occupied with preparations for the Beethoven Year2020 and the upcoming performances of the 32 piano sonatas and the entire

 Ensemble PRESENCE

-The contributorsThe Ensemble Presence brings together musicians who are primarily dedicated todedicated to contemporary music creation.
+The contributorsThe ensemble Presence is comprised of musicians who are primarily dedicated to…dedicated to contemporary music creation.

 The Soprano Alexandra von der Weth

-is a German opera and concert singerand voice coach.
-Numerous guest performances have taken her throughout her careerinternational stages, including the Metropolitan Opera New York, the Lyric Opera Chicago,
+is a German opera and concert singerand vocal coach.
+Numerous guest appearances took her to [location] throughout her career.international stages, including the Metropolitan Opera New York, the Lyric Opera Chicago,

 Ralf Zartmann

-is a freelance, classically trained drummer, percussionist and percussion teacher.
-In addition to working as a soloist (including with Dame Evelyn Glennie), he is a regular guest with major symphony orchestras, theater productions and festivals.
-For 16 years he played percussion/timpani and was a soloist with the Düsseldorf Symphony Orchestra.
-Ralf Zartmann also leads the RZ PercussionGROUP (a special ensemble for percussion music).
-As part of his teaching activities, he gives school concerts every year in collaboration with cities in the Ruhr area and concert halls such as the Tonhalle Düsseldorf.
-Before the Corona pandemic, he was a soloist at the Deutsche Oper am Rhein in the opera Gold (line-up 1 soprano/1 percussionist) in the 2018/2019 and 2019/2020 seasons.
+Ralf Zartmann is a freelance, classically trained drummer, percussionist, and percussion instructor.
+In addition to solo performances (including collaborations with Dame Evelyn Glennie), he is a regular guest with major symphony orchestras, theater productions, and festivals.
+For 16 years, he played percussion/timpani and performed as a soloist with the Düsseldorf Symphony Orchestra.
+Zartmann also directs the RZ PercussionGROUP (a specialized percussion ensemble).
+As part of his teaching activities, he gives annual school concerts in cooperation with cities in the Ruhr region and concert halls such as the Tonhalle Düsseldorf.
+Before the COVID-19 pandemic, he performed as a soloist in the opera Gold (for one soprano and one percussionist) at the Deutsche Oper am Rhein during the 2018/2019 and 2019/2020 seasons.

 Andreas Müller

-(*1977) studied cello with Reinhard Latzko at the Music AcademyBasel and with Clemens Hagen at the Mozarteum University in Salzburg.
-He attendedMasterclasses for cello and chamber music, among others with Arto Noras, Gabor Takács, Ferenc Rados
+(*1977) studied cello with Reinhard Latzko at the music academyBasel and with Clemens Hagen at the Mozarteum University Salzburg.
+He visitedMasterclasses for cello and chamber music, including with Arto Noras, Gabor Takács, Ferenc Rados

 Ghenadie Rotari